Indian Civil Service

-The Indian Civil Service (abbreviated as ICS, officially known as the Imperial Civil Service) was the higher civil service of the British Empire in India during British rule in the period between 1858 and 1947.
+The Indian Civil Service (abbreviated as ICS, officially known as the Imperial Civil Service) was the higher civil service of the British Raj in the period between 1858 and 1947.

-Its members administered more than 300 million people in the presidencies and provinces of British India and were ultimately responsible for overseeing all government activity in the 250 districts of British India.
+Its members administered more than 300 million people in the presidencies and provinces of British India and were ultimately responsible for overseeing all government activity in the 250 districts of India.
 They were appointed under Section XXXII(32) of the Government of India Act 1858, enacted by the British Parliament.
-The ICS was headed by the Secretary of State for India, a member of the British cabinet.

-At first almost all the top thousand members of the ICS, known as "Civilians", were British, and had been educated in the best British schools.
+The ICS was headed by the Secretary of State for India, a member of the British Cabinet.
+At first, almost all the top thousand members of the ICS, known as "Civilians", were British and had been educated in the best British schools.

 At the time of the partition of India in 1947, the outgoing Government of India's ICS was divided between India and Pakistan.
 (Note: ICS members in Pakistan was originally administering equally both West Pakistan and East Pakistan.
-However Pakistan was split into two.
-West Pakistan is now renamed to Islamic Republic of Pakistan and East Pakistan is now renamed to People's Republic of Bangladesh.)
-Although these are now organised differently, the contemporary Civil Services of India, the Central Superior Services of Pakistan, Bangladesh Civil Service and Myanmar Civil Service are all descended from the old Indian Civil Service.
+However, Pakistan was split into two.
+West Pakistan is now renamed to Islamic Republic of Pakistan, and East Pakistan is now renamed to People's Republic of Bangladesh.)
+Although these are now organised differently, the contemporary Civil Services of India, the Central Superior Services of Pakistan, Bangladesh Civil Service, and Myanmar Civil Service are all descended from the old Indian Civil Service.
 Historians often rate the ICS, together with the railway system, the legal system, and the Indian Army, as among the most important legacies of British rule in India.

-Origins and history
+History and origins

 From 1858, after the demise of the East India Company's rule in India, the British civil service took on its administrative responsibilities.
 The change in governance came about due to the Indian Rebellion of 1857, which came close to toppling British rule in the country.

 Entry and setting

-Up to 1853, the Directors of the East India Company made appointments of covenanted civil servants by nominations.
-This nomination system was abolished by the British Parliament in 1853 and it was decided that appointments would be through competitive examinations of British subjects, without distinction of race.
+Up to 1853, the Directors of the East India Company made appointments of covenanted civil servants by nomination.
+This nomination system was abolished by the British Parliament in 1853, and it was decided that appointments would be through competitive examinations of British subjects, without distinction of race.
 The examination for admission to the service was first held only in London in August of each year.
 All candidates were required to pass a horse-riding test.

 An appointment to the civil service of the Company will not be a matter of favour but a matter of right.
 He who obtains such an appointment will owe it solely to his own abilities and industry.
 It is undoubtedly desirable that the civil servants of the Company should have received the best, the most finished education that the native country affords (the Report insisted that the civil servants of the Company should have taken the first degree in arts at Oxford or Cambridge Universities).